e271828e/Flight.jl/docs/notes/design/framework_spec.md

 for.
 That surface is recomputed at every stopped-sim roster change, and is therefore as fixed within a run as any claim set.
 A `stage!` write to a claimed face is rejected at staging (`ClaimedFaceEntry`, naming the incumbent).
+A rostered greedy claimant empties that surface outright: the greedy claim is itself a rostered claim, so the complement it leaves is empty and every `stage!` in such a session is rejected that way (row 192).
 The one seam — a batch staged while stopped whose face a subsequent `attach!` claims — is renormalized away at the attach itself (below).
 The [harness cell](#g-harness-cell) (the always-present staging cell of the harness register) drains **last**, by convention: with every surface disjoint the order is unobservable, so the rule exists to make the trace read the same way every time, not to arbitrate anything.